 I often have to ask many people for one piece of information.

 - No single source of information

-- Inefficient communication links causing bottlenecks
+- Inefficient communication links are causing bottlenecks

-- Individuals singing from different hymn-sheets
+- Individuals are singing from different hymn-sheets

 - Is there constant firefighting?

 - How does management receive essential information, and what is the quality of this information?

 Not having the support of technology can leave a team with misaligned priorities and limit collaboration with others even further.

 - The cumulative effect of inefficiencies is having a significant impact on the bottom line